 How Can My Business Be Structured and Does It Affect Expat Taxes?

-The first question a potential business owner is likely to ask is how the prospective business might be structured.
+Before owning a business abroad, the first question you may ask is how the prospective business will be structured.
 Naturally, more than a few options are available.

 - Sole Proprietorship – If you work for yourself with no formal business entity (for example, as a consultant or freelance worker), you generally file a Schedule C with your Form 1040.
 The Schedule C reports any profit or loss from your business, along with any deductions you may have.
 You’ll need to pay self-employment taxes to cover Social Security and Medicare; the current combined rate is 15.3%.
 If you’re overseas, it fundamentally works the same way, though you must be mindful that the foreign country may also tax the same income for their Social Security programs (see Totalization Agreements below).